elight/.emacs.d/README.md

 *C-x p* brings up a file chooser

-*M-x projectile-invalidate-cache* invalidate Projectile's cache when you add or remove a file
+*C-u C-u C-x p* invalidates Projectile's cache and then brings up the file chooser.
+You'll want to do this after you delete or create a new file.

 ## [Multi-term](http://www.emacswiki.org/emacs/download/multi-term.el) (Thanks, Avdi!)